 Local Events and Meetings

-Although the New England Chapter does not have any meetings planned at this time, we would still love to hear from you!
-If you have any questions concerning support meetings, please email our Volunteer Chapter Coordinator, Judy and Dean, at email@example.com.
+If you have any questions about the Virtual Conference, please email our Volunteer Chapter Coordinator, Judy and Dean, at email@example.com.

 View slides from previous New England Chapter Educational Seminars!